May 5, 2026

 - Revid: entry plan around $19/mo, pro tier around $50/mo.
 Built for solo operators on a single workflow.

-- Noodle Tomato: $149/mo to $2,499/mo depending on channel count and video volume.
+- Noodle Tomato: priced by channel count and video volume, from a single-channel tier up to large portfolios.
 Built for owning a portfolio.

 - Agent Opus, AutoShorts, Vidrush, Faceless.video, Clippie: mostly cluster between $20 and $100/mo for a single-operator plan.